Sunlis/ONI-nerf-electrolyzer/README.md

 Solution: keep net water consumption rate, but massively reduce water pollution rate
     * -300 g/s -> -50 g/s water
     * +290 g/s -> +40 g/s pwater
-This change requires emptying every 9 cycles instead of needing a change every \~1.25 cycles, a 7.2x improvement
+This change requires emptying every 9 cycles instead of needing a change every \~1.25 cycles, a 7.2x improvement in labor cost

 The lighting efficiency bonus might be raised to 15%, but 10% is pretty ok